Home Business & Work from Home Insurance

 • Cyber and data risks insurance

-Cyber and data risks insurance pays the costs of restoring data and equipment, informing clients, meeting ransom demands and loss of your net profit following a cyber attack.
+Cyber insurance pays the costs of restoring data and equipment, informing clients, meeting ransom demands and loss of your net profit following a cyber-attack.
 It also pays your legal defence costs and damages you are legally liable to pay to other parties.
 If you hold confidential information about your clients and their projects on computers and other internet connected devices, you should consider to this cover.

 Need some help?